 |Inactivity Fee||$10 after 3 months months of inactivity|

 What are the deposit and withdrawal fees, limits, and spreads?

-Plus500 also itemized some of the instances where the additional costs could be added.
+Plus500 also itemized some of the instances where additional costs could be added.
 For example, you might pay these additional fees when using a third party to convert funds before depositing the same into your Plus500 account.
 You can also attract additional fees when making both incoming and outgoing bank transfers into and out of your Plus500 trading account.

 Plus500 offers a wide selection of payment methods for you to choose from.
-These include but are not limited to PayPal, Visa, MasterCard, Skrill, Neteller, iDEAL, Trustly, GiroPay, Bank wire transfer, Blik, MyBank, and Klarna.
+These include but are not limited to PayPal, Visa, MasterCard, Skrill, iDEAL, Trustly, GiroPay, Bank wire transfer, Blik, MyBank, and Klarna.

 You can make a minimum deposit of $100 into your account.
 The deposits can be made via: